olleharstedt/subsetphp/README.md

 OCaml has slower concat than PHP, but OCaml can use Buffer which is _much_ faster than PHP concat.
 So what to do?
 Infer string buffer?

+    18:53:33 - dmbaturin: ollehar: Well, maybe it's appropriate to treat it as a buffer if destructive operations are used on it, i.e. assign the buffer type to destructive string functions.
     19:10:43 - mrvn: ollehar: maybe strings could be concated lazyliy (just collect a list a strings) and only copied when the result is used.
     19:11:04 - orbitz: THe thing is, I'm not sure using a Buffer helps at all.
 Consider: while(true) { x += y; print(x); }

+`$a[5]` , then `$a` promoted to buffer.

+Ropes uses tree-structure to increase speed of insertion and deletion.

+PHP > OCaml > Java for naiv benchmark concat string 100000 times.

+OCaml with Buffer: 0.002s
+Java with StringBuffer: 0.068s
+PHP: 1.5s
+OCaml: 2s
+Java: 5s

 Arrays
 ------